lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Graduate Research Assistant_</p>

-<p style="text-align:center;">Tabea is a current Ph.D. student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
+<p style="text-align:center;">Tabea is a current PhD student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
 She has a B.S. in Cell and Molecular Biology from Piedmont College (now Piedmont University).
 Tabea is currently investigating the cell-type-specific role of chromosomal instability and its effects on cell-cell interactions between neuronal and non-neuronal cell populations in Alzheimer's disease by employing a combination of wet-lab and computational approaches.</p>

 ---

 <p style="text-align:center;"><img src="/about/people/TC.jpg" alt="TC" width="200px"/></p>

-### <p style="text-align:center;">TC Howton, Ph.D.</p>
+### <p style="text-align:center;">TC Howton, PhD</p>

 ##### <p style="text-align:center;"> _Scientist I and Lab Manager_</p>